YeonguChoe/DevOps-Technology/Docker.md

 ## Container
 - Container is an instance from Image.
 - Similary to `object` in OOP.

+## Dockerfile
+- Dockerfile is a text document specifying `command`s that user can call.

 ## [Docker Hub](https://hub.docker.com)
 - Repository for Image.